sbshah97/hello-world/Python-3/README.md

 3. Scroll down the lists of variables until you find one called `Path` (if one does not exist, press `New` to create one).
 Append the path you copied earlier to the end of the list.
 If there are previous entries, separate them from your Python directory with a semicolon.
 4. You may need to restart your computer for changes to take effect.

-#### Mac OS X
+#### Mac OS

-Mac OS X comes pre-installed with Python 2.7
+Mac OS comes pre-installed with Python 2.7

 For up-to-date installation instructions or if you want to install Python 3, please check python documentation [here](https://docs.python.org/3/using/mac.html#getting-and-installing-macpython).

+Alternatively you can install python3 via homebrew as follows:

+1. Open terminal.
+2. if you did not install homebrew before paste on this terminal: ```$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``` otherwise go to step 3.
+3. ``` $ brew install python3 ```

 #### Linux